 - The Association of International Product Marketing and Management

 Each of these entities offers a variety of certifications.
 You can take individual courses or mix and match them to create customized coursework based on your goals.

-Specializing can make you more attractive to clients seeking your particular expertise, but it can limit your potential client base.
+Specializing can make you more attractive to clients seeking your particular marketing expertise, but it can limit your potential client base.
 Before you specialize, look at the specialties you’re considering to ensure they’re viable and predicted to grow.
 For instance, you may not want to specialize in big-box department stores, but green energy is growing, so it may be worth examining.

 5. Decide Between a Marketing Firm or Independency

 There are pros and cons to working with a firm or becoming an independent marketing consultant.
-Working for a firm provides stability, support from management and colleagues, and access to resources you may not otherwise know about.
+Working for a consulting business provides stability, support from management and colleagues, and access to resources you may not otherwise know about.
 However, you’ll likely have to follow the firm’s guidelines for providing services, have a set schedule, and other restrictions that come with working on a team.

 Other Elements to Consider When Becoming a Marketing Consultant

 Becoming a marketing consultant comes with a lot of rewards and a lot of responsibilities.
-The best consultants aren’t just marketing experts—they’re also incredibly organized, fantastic at time management, have well-developed interpersonal skills, and have lots of energy.
+The best consultants aren’t just marketing experts—they’re also incredibly organized, fantastic at time management, have well-developed interpersonal and communication skills, and have lots of energy.